retooth2/xenharmlib/doc/quickstart.rst

     EDOPitch(75, 12-EDO)
     EDOPitch(82, 12-EDO)

-Pitches of periodic tunings (for example the various equal temperaments) form pitch classes (or in mathematical terms: equivalency classes in a finite group).
+Pitches of periodic tunings (for example, the various equal temperaments) form pitch classes (or, in mathematical terms, equivalency classes in a finite group).
 As a musician, you are already familiar with this in the standard Western notation, since pitches of the same class get assigned the same letter.
 For pitches of periodic tunings, the property